Federal Return of Funds

 Who Is Affected

-Students should understand that any class drops, adds or changes at any time during the semester can affect their financial aid.
+Students should understand that any class drops, adds, or changes at any time during the semester can affect their financial aid.
 The student should check with the Financial Aid and Student Employment Office for further information before changing his/her enrollment.

 A student is subject to the federal return of funds policy if he/she:

-•Receives Title IV financial aid (Federal Pell Grant, FSEOG, Direct Loans)
+- Receives Title IV financial aid (Federal Pell Grant, FSEOG, Direct Loans)

 Official withdrawals are processed by Enrollment Services.
-The student may initiate the withdrawal process via his/her eSTORM account or by completing a “Drop/Add/Section Change” form, available from Enrollment Services at the Belleville, Granite City and Red Bud campuses.
+The student may initiate the withdrawal process via his/her eSTORM account or by completing a “Drop/Add/Section Change” form, available from Enrollment Services at the Belleville, Granite City, and Red Bud campuses.

 When the student submits the form to Enrollment Services (either in person or by eSTORM) he/she has begun the withdrawal process; that date will be used to determine the percentage of the enrollment period the student completed.

 Calculating the Return of Funds

 - Send the student notice of liability and repayment options

 Within 45 days of the date on the notice of liability, the student will:

 - Repay in full his/her return of funds liability to Southwestern Illinois College

-After 45 days of the Notice Of Liability, if the student has failed to repay the return of funds liability, it will result in the student being referred to the U.S. Department of Education and loss of federal Title IV aid eligibility.
+After 45 days of the Notice of Liability, if the student has failed to repay the return of funds liability, it will result in the student being referred to the U.S. Department of Education and loss of federal Title IV aid eligibility.